emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-I went ahead and also performed a correlation test (similar to what we did in the daily/sleep data).
-I just wanted to grasp possible relationships amongst the data.
+I went ahead and also performed a correlation test.
+I just wanted to see any potential relationships amongst the data.
+This could help identify how different variables of data might be connected.

 <details>
 <summary>Show R Code</summary>